kevin-montrose/Cesil/README.md

 All methods return `ValueTask`s, and will complete synchronously if possible - only invoking async machinery if needed to avoid blocking.

+## ReadContext and WriteContext

+Parser and formatter methods are called with readonly instances of `ReadContext` and `WriteContext` structs.
+These structs expose the following

+ - `RowNumber` - the (base 0) index of the row being read or written
+ - `ColumnNumber` - the (base 0) index of the column being read or written
+ - `ColumnName` - the name of the column being written, if the name is known (which is not the case if reading without headers)
+ - `Context` - the object passed to a method on `IBoundConfiguration<T>` when creating a reader or writer, if any

+For cases where type describers are not sufficiently flexible, the user specified context item on `ReadContext` and `WriteContext` can be used to pass state that is reader or writer specific to parsers and formatters.